ossf/s2c2f/specification/README.md

 regeneration of the PDF.

-When significant changes to the intent, content, or numerous minor changes occur, the OSS SSC Framework working group will assess and determine if a new major version of the PDF needs to be published.
-When this decision is made, the markdown content will be converted to text document and sent to the OSS SSC Framework technical writers to create the PDF.
+When significant changes to the intent, content, or numerous minor changes occur, the S2C2F SIG will assess and determine if a new major version of the PDF needs to be published.
+When this decision is made, the markdown content will be converted to text document and sent to the S2C2F technical writers to create the PDF.
 The PDF will then be published back into the repository annotating the new version, updating the links in the README.md accordingly.

 Minor updates to the markdown shall receive a minor version bump indicated in the Metadata table of the document and recorded as WIP.
-When enough significant changes have been recorded, the markdown will be placed "In Review" (via PR) and solicited to the OSS SSC Framework mailing list for review, at a minimum.
+When enough significant changes have been recorded, the markdown will be placed "In Review" (via PR) and solicited to the S2C2F SIG mailing list for review, at a minimum.

-Upon completion of review, the OSS SSC Framework technical writer shall provide final approval on the PR.
+Upon completion of review, the S2C2F technical writer shall provide final approval on the PR.
 At which point the markdown state will be changed to "Approved" and merged.

 ## Original design decisions

-The OSS SSC Framework creation occurred using the below general design decisions which should be considered when updating the content.
+The S2C2F creation occurred using the below general design decisions which should be considered when updating the content.

 * Consider if the content already exists elsewhere.
 Provide references to